mth229/mth229.github.io/graphing.md

 The `Julia` language is a new language and as such, certain design decisions are still being made.
 One key decision is the interface for creating graphics.
-At this point there are many different ones (`Winston`, `Gadfly`, `Gaston`, `PyPlot`, plotly, ...), and perhaps more will be generated before a dominant one is arrived at.
+At this point there are many different ones (`Winston`, `Gadfly`, `Gaston`, `PyPlot`, plotly, plotlyjs, `GR`...), and perhaps more will be generated before a dominant one is arrived at.
 As such, we don't try to teach the details of any one of them.

 Rather, we use the `Plots` package which provides a unified interface to many backend plotting pacakges.
 This package is loaded when the `MTH229` package is.

 ```
 note("""Packages are described a bit more [here](http://mth229.github.io/index.html/#_packages_).""")